 Chang said the U.S.-Chinese military relationship should be based on mutual trust, "not a relation of mutual suspicion."
-Both Hagel and Chang said the military forces in the two countries will increase joint exercises, including naval training soon in the Gulf of Aden.
+Both Hagel and Chang said the military forces in the two countries would increase joint exercises, including naval training soon in the Gulf of Aden.

 Hagel's meeting with Chang is part of a U.S. effort to focus more on its relations with Asia, even as conflict and uncertainty in the Mideast dominate world headlines.

-Secretary Hagel said the two countries have established a working group to discuss cyberattacks.
+Hagel said the two countries have established a working group to discuss cyberattacks.
 Chang said China faces "severe threats" from cyberattacks and wants "common exploration with the United States" on the problem, "rather than ungrounded accusations and suspicions."

 The Chinese defense chief said no nation should use technology "to take advantage of other countries."